pbspacedog/timecode-tools/README.md

 ### add-frames.py

-Allows you to adjust all your timecodes by a positive value.
+allows you to adjust all your timecodes by a positive value.

 ### subtract-frames.py